 January 26 (December 27) is the last day that medical facilities in Ho Chi Minh City organize blood donation.
-Hearing the news, Tran Ha Hoang Chau (22 years old) asked permission from her workplace to come in a little late to donate blood.
+Hearing the news, Tran Ha Hoang Chau (22 years old) asked permission from work to come in a little late to donate blood.
 Chau was also one of the first young people to arrive at the Ho Chi Minh City Blood Donation Center (Tan Binh District).

 As a young person working in the health field, Chau realizes that donating blood is her responsibility to the community.

 "Every year, I donate blood 3-4 times.
 Including this time, I have 11 "medals".
-Although this is a voluntary activity, I always try to complete the "KPI" I set every year" - Chau expressed.
+Although this is a voluntary activity, I always try to complete the "KPI" that I set every year" - Chau expressed.

 Chau confided that she studied medicine and at first only donated blood as part of a movement organized by her university.
 Later, when she learned more, Chau realized the immeasurable value of each drop of blood.